Customer Satisfaction

 Abradee Survey

-• The municipalities are grouped according to their location within the area of operation and the number of residential consumers.
+• Grouping municipalities by location and number of residential consumers.

-• Within each group, municipalities are drawn to compose the sample.
+• Random selection of municipalities within each group to compose the sample.

 Aneel Survey